diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 Write data to and read data from GCP Big Query.

+The **BigQuery Output** step also offers these options ([issue 28](https://github.com/mattcasters/kettle-beam/issues/28)):

+- fail if table is not empty
+- truncate table before insert
+- append data

 ### Google Cloud Pub/Sub

 These steps are available for realtime processing on the **Google Cloud Platform**.